 James now speaks on the taming of the tongue.
 In a series of pictures he describes the effects and influence of the tongue and "the evil that can be caused by an ill-controlled tongue", Mitton.

 i] Context: See 2:1-13.
-We now move to the section of James' letter which is constructed of linked sayings / instructions, 3:1-5:12.
+We now move again to a section in James' letter which is constructed of linked sayings / instructions, 3:1-5:12.
 The first of three parts, 3:1-4:12, deals with wisdom and obedience, particularly as it relates to speech.
 It "describes the qualities of true Christian wisdom as distinguished form the wisdom of this world", Mitton.
-The point being made is that "by their conduct, Christians should demonstrate heavenly rather than worldly wisdom.
+The point being made is that "by their conduct, Christians should demonstrate heavenly, rather than worldly wisdom.
 Specifically, they will exhibit purity and peacefulness rather than jealousy and strife", Blomberg.

 This unit on the tongue is made up of 11 sayings / instructions formed into 4 sections:

 A loose tongue is driven by worldly wisdom, 3:13-18;

 A loose tongue is driven by worldly passions, 4:1-6;

 A loose tongue calls for humble repentance, 4:7-12.